-Barbara Bruns joined the Center for Global Development as a Visiting Fellow in late 2015.
+Barbara Bruns is a non-resident fellow.
+She joined the Center for Global Development as a visiting fellow in late 2015.
 Prior to that, as a lead education economist at the World Bank, she specialized in Latin American education and rigorous evaluation of education programs.
 She is lead author of the book Great Teachers: How to Raise Student Learning in Latin America and the Caribbean (2014) with Javier Luque and Achieving World Class Education in Brazil: the Next Agenda, with David Evans and Javier Luque (2011).
 She also co-authored Making Schools Work: New Evidence on Accountability Reforms (with Deon Filmer and Harry Patrinos, 2011).

 Before joining the World Bank, Barbara was a staff economist on the US Senate Banking Committee and legislative assistant to Senator Adlai Stevenson III.
 She holds degrees from the London School of Economics and the University of Chicago.